How to save for retirement

 Aim to have savings of seven times your earnings by age 55, and eight by age 60.

 Take advantage of catch-up contributions

 Turning 50 years old has some advantages, including being able to contribute more to your retirement account with catch-up contributions.
-In 2020 or 2021, individuals aged 50 or older can save up to $26,000 in a 401(k) and up to $7,000 in an IRA.
+In 2021, individuals aged 50 or older can save up to $26,000 in a 401(k) and up to $7,000 in an IRA.
 Take advantage of these opportunities as soon as you’re able.

 “It’s not hopeless,” says Dee Lee, certified financial planner professional and author of “Women & Money” while discussing those who have yet to get serious about their retirement savings.

 Lee describes a couple who determines that they need to do some belt-tightening.
 If each contributes $10,000 a year to a 401(k) plan, they’ll have about $90,000 each after seven years, assuming the money grows by 7 percent a year, or a total of $180,000 between them.

 But that’s a big assumption.
 Your portfolio would probably have to be allocated heavily toward stocks and have risen when you need them to.
 Historically, stocks (as represented by the Standard & Poor’s 500 index) have earned about 10 percent a year, while bonds (represented by the Vanguard Total Bond Market Index Fund) have clipped along at about 3 percent over the last decade.
 If you’re unwilling to invest in stocks, you may well wind up short of your goals.

 Those in their 50s, nevertheless, are generally too young to play it too safely.